-Fujifilm X-A5 versus Canon G7 X Mark II
+Fujifilm X-A5 vs Canon G7 X Mark II

-The Fujifilm X-A5 and the Canon PowerShot G7 X Mark II are two digital cameras that were officially introduced, respectively, in January 2018 and February 2016.
+The Fujifilm X-A5 and the Canon PowerShot G7 X Mark II are two digital cameras that were revealed to the public, respectively, in January 2018 and February 2016.
 The X-A5 is a mirrorless interchangeable lens camera, while the G7X Mark II is a fixed lens compact.
 The cameras are based on an APS-C (X-A5) and an one-inch (G7X Mark II) sensor.
-The Fujifilm has a resolution of 24 megapixel, whereas the Canon provides 20 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Fujifilm has a resolution of 24 megapixels, whereas the Canon provides 20 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Fujifilm X-A5 vs Canon G7 X Mark II

-An illustration of the physical size and weight of the Fujifilm X-A5 and the Canon G7 X Mark II is provided in the side-by-side display below.
-Three consecutive perspectives from the front, the top, and the back are presented.
-All size dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the X-A5 – represents the basis for the calculations across all the size and weight measures).
+The side-by-side display below illustrates the physical size and weight of the Fujifilm X-A5 and the Canon G7 X Mark II.
+The two cameras are presented according to their relative size.
+Three consecutive views from the front, the top, and the rear side are shown.
+All width, height and depth measures are rounded to the nearest millimeter.
+You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the X-A5 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon G7 X Mark II is notably smaller (19 percent) than the Fujifilm X-A5.
 In this context, it is worth noting that neither the X-A5 nor the G7X Mark II are weather-sealed.

-The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens build in, whereas the X-A5 is an interchangeable lens camera that requires a separate lens.
+The above size and weight comparisons are to some extent incomplete and possibly misleading, as the G7X Mark II has a lens built in, whereas the X-A5 is an interchangeable lens camera that requires a separate lens.
 Attaching the latter will add extra weight and bulk to the setup.
-You can find an overview of optics for the X-A5 and their specifications in the Fujinon X Lens Catalog.
+You can compare the optics available for the X-A5 and their specifications in the Fujinon X Lens Catalog.

 Sensor comparison: Fujifilm X-A5 vs Canon G7 X Mark II